 COVID-19 is a mammoth challenge for employers and businesses in New Zealand right now.
 To find out more about what businesses can do to stay afloat and take care of staff during these crazy times, we chatted to the experts – Jaime Gallocher and Anna Long-McLean at The People Project.

-We’ve condensed their valuable insights below, but if you want to hear the full conversation and get expert HR advice for free, check out the Beyond the Field podcast below, on Spotify or Apple Podcasts.
+We’ve condensed their valuable insights below, but if you want to hear the full conversation and get expert HR advice for free, check out the Beyond the Field podcast, on Spotify or Apple Podcasts.

 This has been an extremely hard time for most businesses, especially in tourism, retail and hospitality.
 The focus for The People Project during COVID-19 has been educating and assisting businesses around: